iosifache/MastersThesis/thesis/10 - Testing. Evaluation.md

 [...]
 ```

-This process resulted in a collection of 54591 vulnerable ELF executables, compiled from C sources and targetting the 32-bit i386 architecture.
-They were made available to the open source community by creating a setarate repository, `opencrs_dataset` [1].
+The outcome of this procedure yielded a set of 54591 vulnerable ELF executables, which were generated from C source code and designed for the 32-bit i386 architecture.
+The open-source community was granted access to the dataset through the establishment of a distinct repository, namely `opencrs_dataset` [1].

-The distribution of the executables per test suite (`54531` for `nist_juliet`, `50` for `nist_c_test_suite` and `10` for `toy_test_suite`) shows that compilation erorrs occured during the creation of the executables.
-We have stored all build logs and concluded that the main causes are either missing headers (e.g. `mysql/mysql.h`, `security/pam_appl.h`) and incompatibilties between Windows and Linux (e.g. usage of types like `wchar_t`).
+The observed distribution of executables across the test suites, namely `54531` for `nist_juliet`, `50` for `nist_c_test_suite`, and `10` for `toy_test_suite`, suggests the presence of compilation errors during the executables' generation process.
+Upon analyzing the build logs, it has been determined that the primary factors contributing to the issue are the absence of essential headers such as `mysql/mysql.h` and `security/pam_appl.h`, as well as inconsistencies between the Windows and Linux operating systems, such as the utilization of data types such as `wchar_t`.

-The details of all executables were stored in a CVE file named `index.csv`, with the following labels:
+The executable details were recorded in a CVE file denominated as `index.csv`, featuring the subsequent labels:

 - `name`: Unique identifier of a vulnerable program.
-It is used to determine the executable file path, namely by using the format `executables/<name>.elf`;
+The format `executables/<name>.elf` is utilized to determine the path of the executable file.
 - `cwes`: One or more CWEs that are present in the executable; and
 - `parent_dataset`: Parent dataset's identifier.

-Lastly, it should be mentioned that the used test suites does not adhere to an uniform executables distribution over each vulnerability type, identified by the CWE ID.
+Finally, it is noteworthy that the employed test suites do not conform to a consistent distribution of executables across each vulnerability type, as identified by the Common Weakness Enumeration (CWE) ID.

 | Weakness                                   | Count   |
 | ------------------------------------------ | ------- |